f3d-app/f3d/README_libf3d.md

 # Camera class

 Provided by the window, this class let you control the camera.
-There is essentially three API.
+There are essentially three API.
  1. A Position/FocalPoint/ViewUp API to put the camera where you want it.
  2. A camera movement API to move the camera around
  3. A ViewMatrix API to work with matrices directly.

-Please note the API 1. and 2. can be used together and always orthogonalize the view up after each call.
+Please note that the API 1. and 2. can be used together and always orthogonalize the view up after each call.
 API 3. is not intended to be used with other API as it can result to unexpected cameras.

 # Image class

-A generic image class that can either created from a window, from an image filepath or even from a data buffer.
+A generic image class that can either be created from a window, from an image filepath or even from a data buffer.
 It supports comparison making it very practical in testing context.

 # Log class

 A class to control logging in the libf3d.
-Simple using the different decicated methods (`print`, `debug`, `info`, `warn`, `error`) and `setVerboseLevel`, you can easily control what to display.
+Simple using the different dedicated methods (`print`, `debug`, `info`, `warn`, `error`) and `setVerboseLevel`, you can easily control what to display.
 Please note that, on windows, a dedicated output window may be created.

 # Option class

 This class lets you control the behavior of the libf3d.
 An option is basically a string used as a key associated with a value.
 Options are organized by categories and subcategories, here is a non-exhaustive explanation of the categories.

- * `scene` options are related to how the scene is being shown
+ * `scene` options are related to how the scene is being displayed
  * `render` options are related to the way the render is done
-  * `render.effect` options are related to specific technique used that modify the render
+ * `render.effect` options are related to specific techniques used that modify the render
- * `ui` options are related to the screenspace UI element shown
+ * `ui` options are related to the screenspace UI element displayed
  * `model` options are related to modifications on the model, they are only meaningful when using the default scene
  * `interactor` options requires an interactor to be present to have any effect.

-Please note certain options are taken into accout when rendering, other when loading a file.
+Please note certain options are taken into account when rendering, others when loading a file.
 See the exhaustive list below, but note that this may change in the future.

 ## Scene Options